-I apologized to him then, and later the next afternoon when he called to check in, see whether I’d gotten it taken care of, whether I was okay, had I calmed down, eased up on myself.
-I told him I’d spoken with a woman in the clerk’s office and she’d told me I could request a postponement of service by writing in that I was due to be out of town.
+I apologized to him then, and again later the next afternoon, when he called to see whether I’d gotten it taken care of and whether I had calmed down, eased up on myself.
+I told him I’d spoken with a woman in the clerk’s office who told me I could request a postponement of service by writing in that I was due to be out of town.

 She’d told me to take the form with me when I left, and I’d asked her, somewhat a little too excitedly, whether I’d get into trouble for taking the form and having it out another couple of days.